ChildMindInstitute/mindlogger-backend/docs/plugin-development.rst

 validation of required parameters, coercion to the correct data type, and setting default values is all handled automatically for you based on the parameter descriptions in the ``Description`` object passed.
-Two special methods of the ``Description`` object can be used for additional behavior control: :py:func:`girder.api.describe.Description.modelParam` and :py:func:`girder.api.describe.Description.jsonParam`.
+Two special methods of the ``Description`` object can be used for additional behavior control: :py:func:`girderformindlogger.api.describe.Description.modelParam` and :py:func:`girderformindlogger.api.describe.Description.jsonParam`.

 The ``modelParam`` method is used to convert parameters passed in as IDs to the model document corresponding to those IDs, and also can perform access checks to ensure that the user calling the